 - By default, the entire project is exported as a plug-in.

 If you need to export just parts of the app into the plug-in (only pages or specific services), uncheck the Export entire project checkbox.
-You’ll receive an option to select which app file you’d like to export into the plug-in:
+You’ll see the option to select which app file you’d like to export into the plug-in:

 - Click Export to finish creating your private plug-in: